AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 responsible for minimizing the inconsistency between the knowledge base and data.

-The integration of these three parts are achieved through the :yellow-bold:`Bridge` part, which features the ``SimpleBridge`` class (derived from the ``BaseBridge`` class).
+The integration of these three parts is achieved through the :yellow-bold:`Bridge` part, which features the ``SimpleBridge`` class (derived from the ``BaseBridge`` class).
 The Bridge part synthesizes data, learning, and reasoning, facilitating the training and testing